About us

 Reaching our Ambition!

-The last 12 months have really seen the programme progress and take shape.
-We have seen achievements in a number of areas including workforce development, supporting an increasing number of organisations to be trauma informed, produced resources and launched a number of work-streams.
-We have continued to build relationships with programmes at place, supported colleagues nationally, developed new international opportunities to share learning and seen many more colleagues join the programme and begin their journey.
+We are now five years into the West Yorkshire journey to become trauma-informed and responsive by 2030.
+The last 12 months have seen significant progress and development in our programme.
+We have achieved milestones in various areas, including workforce development, supporting an increasing number of organisations to become trauma-informed, producing resources, and launching several workstreams.
+We have continued to build relationships with local programmes, supported colleagues nationally, developed new international opportunities to share learning, and welcomed many more colleagues to the programme as they begin their journey.

 Rocket science are working with us again as our evaluation partners and we are now working towards the development of metrics and measure to really understand the impact of the programme and how we continue to work towards our ambition.